If you need personal data protected - for example your address and other contact information in Sweden - you can request this.

 You can always choose later to decrease your level of protection.
 If you no longer need any type of personal data protection, you must contact UHR.
 Please note that the Swedish Tax Authority will not inform UHR if you no longer have a protected address.

-Changes in your data protection will not change your admissions application.
+Changes in your data protection won't change your admissions application.
 If you submit your application before the deadline, it won't for example be considered a late application if you later receive personal data protection.
 You won't need to complete a new application if you change your data protection.